How to Implement a Periodic Inventory Replenishment System

 - Warehouse B (suburban, moderate sales) → bi-weekly review for same SKUs

-Tip: For seasonal products, align review cycles with promotional campaigns or peak demand periods
+Tip: For seasonal products, align review cycles with promotional campaigns or peak demand periods.

 Step 3: Calculate Replenishment Quantities Accurately